ayushanandhd/ayushanandhd/README.md

 ### 👋  Hey!
 I'm Ayush!

-A Full Stack Developer based out of Patna, India.
+a Full Stack Developer from Patna, India.

 ### Get in touch